tyfiero/tyfiero/README.md

 I'm interested in beautiful user experiences with modern web technologies, and playing with AI through GPT-3 and  AI image generators like DALLE-2 & MidJourney.

 I started my career in Microbiology, but I shifted into web development in June of 2021 because I wanted to more oportunities to express my creativity and build useful things to share with the world.
+Check out my website for a list of my projects and past work.

 My inbox is always open if you would like to collaborate or work with me! 😄